Unrecognized

 They’re small dogs and don’t mind if they’re raised in a large home or condominium, so where you live won’t be a restriction on their happiness.

-They only have moderate exercise needs, and their energy levels are manageable, making them the perfect choice for a first-time dog owner or someone who's looking for a dog that requires minimal effort to raise properly.
+They only have moderate exercise needs, and their energy levels are manageable, making them the perfect choice for a first-time dog owner or someone who’s looking for a dog that requires minimal effort in terms of exercise.

 Buggs require plenty of early socialisation with other dogs as they prefer to be the centre of attention and don’t like to give up the spotlight.
 If they’re not properly adapted to life with other dogs, they can be territorial or aggressive, so bear this in mind if you’re introducing them into a home with existing pets.